gogo1701/gogo1701/README.md

 - 👋 Hi, I’m @gogo1701
-- 👀 I’m interested in something idk
+- 👀 I’m interested in something unreal engine 4
-- 🌱 I’m currently learning on how to be sus
+- 🌱 I’m currently learning on blender and unreal engine 4
-- 💞️ I’m looking to collaborate on a game that will cost 19034343434$
+- 💞️ I’m looking to collaborate on a game named SurBox
 - 📫 How to reach me gogo170109@gmail.com

 <!---